babylm/evaluation-pipeline-2023/README.md

 ## Overview

 This code provides the backend for the BabyLM Challenge's evaluation pipeline.

 We provide support for zero-shot evaluations on BLiMP, as well as scripts for fine-tuning HuggingFace-based models on GLUE tasks.

 We also provide a [Colab demo](https://colab.research.google.com/drive/1HX2D3wztO81tKcqCeV_ecRcEUseBVuTc?usp=sharing) of the evaluation pipeline as a demonstration of how to use the code.

 If you have questions about or suggestions for this code, please open an issue and consider [joining our Slack](https://join.slack.com/t/babylmchallenge/shared_invite/zt-1s8el4mro-qvVO447l3POBZcUNvMWQcg).
 We also welcome pull requests!

+We adapt this primarily from the BigScience fork of [lm-eval-harness](https://github.com/bigscience-workshop/lm-evaluation-harness), originally by EleutherAI.
+Support for masked language models was made possible by [minicons](https://github.com/kanishkamisra/minicons)' implementation of MLM scoring (itself based on [code by Salazar et al. (2020)](https://github.com/awslabs/mlm-scoring)).

 ## Installation